 -

-14 December 2012The WRM has produced a new guide of “10 CommunityAlerts about REDD,” intended to provide broad information about REDD.
+14 December 2012The WRM has produced a new guide of “10 things communitties should know about REDD,” intended to provide broad information about REDD.
 The guide sums updifferent communities’ individual experiences with REDD projects throughout the world, recorded by WRM.
 The following is a summary of the contents of this new publication, written for a broad audience.
 Nearly 300 million people worldwide depend on tropical forests to live.
 But large corporations –whether their business is about exploiting lumber, petroleum, gas and coal, mining, agroindustrial monocultures (trees or food crops), industrial ranching or huge hydroelectric dams – are pillaging and destroying these forests.

 -